Deals of the day-Mergers and acquisitions

-** Drugstore chain Walgreens Boots Alliance Inc said it ended its deal to buy Rite Aid Corp after struggling to win antitrust approval, and that it would instead buy nearly half of the smaller rival's U.S. stores for $5.18 billion.
+** Drugstore chain Walgreens Boots Alliance Inc scrapped its deal to buy Rite Aid Corp after failing to win antitrust approval, but said it would instead buy nearly half of the smaller rival's U.S. stores for $5.18 billion.

 ** Forestar Group Inc scrapped its merger agreement with investment firm Starwood Capital Group and said U.S. homebuilder D.R.
 Horton Inc would buy a 75 percent stake in the company.